 I want to reemphasize timelines are malleable.
 Be careful and experiment.
 And remember to have fun.

 Thirty years ago, I worked with an nineteen year old girl that was starting junior college and was always a C & D student in high school.
 She was working part time at Macy’s and had recently received a Letter of Warning for being late twice on her afternoon shift.
 She was “in time” and she changed to “through time” on her workdays at Macy’s and her college class days.
 When she wanted to enjoy now , she reverted back to “in time”.
 That was the only therapy intervention we did.

-I have found “time” to be one of my most favorite subjects – especially since I am approaching seventy-seven years.
+I have found “time” to be one of my most favorite subjects – especially since I am approaching seventy-eight years.
 Time is the most important thing in this life time and if you are religious – the next life.